mesosphere/dcos-docs-site/pages/services/hdfs/2.4.0-2.6.0-cdh5.11.0/limitations/index.md

 ### Toggling Kerberos

-Kerberos authentication cannot be toggled (enabled / disabled).
+Kerberos authentication cannot be toggled (enabled/disabled).
 In order to enable or disable Kerberos, the service must be uninstalled and reinstalled with the desired configuration.

 ### Toggling Transport Encryption

-Transport Encryption (TLS) cannot toggled (enabled / disabled).
+Transport Encryption (TLS) cannot toggled (enabled/disabled).
 In order to enable or disable TLS, the service must be uninstalled and reinstalled with the desired configuration.